-Product assortment and price competition with informed consumers
+Product assortment and price competition under multinomial logit demand

 Coauthor(s): Denis Saure.

 Besbes, Omar, and Denis Saure.
-"Product assortment and price competition with informed consumers."
-Working Paper, Columbia University, July 2010.
+"Product assortment and price competition under multinomial logit demand."
+Production and Operations Management (forthcoming).